 Why go?
-Fun-loving African juke-joint shaking up Adelaide’s East End.
+This fun-loving African juke joint is shaking up Adelaide’s East End.

 In a dignified old bluestone building, upstart, irreverent Africola has been challenging Adelaide’s culinary and cultural norms for a couple of years now, collecting plenty of fans en route.
 Ignore the kooky ‘We Buy Gold’ and ‘Africola Living’ marketing spin: charred meats, flavour-packed vegetable plates and plenty of pulses are what you’re here for.